 When the mother-to-be begins labor, she will often head off to the hospital.
 If the labor appears to be progressing, the obstetrician will admit mom to the hospital and the birthing changes to the body will begin.

-When the woman feels the pressure of baby moving down the birthing canal, she will feel a need to push.
-This pushing action, combined with the muscle contractions of the uterus will move baby slowly down the birthing canal toward the opening of the vaginal.
-While many mothers and father simply do not understand how baby will fit through the canal, the female body is made to handle just this movement.
+When the woman feels the pressure of the baby moving down the birthing canal, she will feel a need to push.
+This pushing action, combined with the muscle contractions of the uterus will slowly move the baby down the birthing canal toward the opening of the vaginal.
+While many mothers and father simply do not understand the baby will fit through the canal, the female body is made to handle just this movement.

 If the baby is too large for the vaginal opening or becomes stuck in the vaginal canal, an episiotomy may be performed.
 During the episiotomy, the obstetrician will make a small incision in the vaginal area to increase the size of the opening.
 A local anesthetic is often used to numb the area before incision.
 In some cases, the perineal or vaginal area will tear during the vaginal birthing process and will require stitches after the birth of the baby.

 After the baby is birthed, the contractions are not over yet.
 This is when the third stage of labor begins and when the placenta will also have to move through the birthing canal and out of the vaginal opening.
 These last contractions can be the hardest and most painful of all, but once the placenta has detached and birthed, the vaginal birthing process will be over.